top of page

 Try purple without blue

-I started experimenting with staged photography, asking friends, fellow students and family to pose in extern artificial light.
-I wanted the models to be very natural in my photos, not afraid of themselves.
-The series is simultaneously anonymous and biographical.
+In this period I began to experiment with staged photography, inviting friends, fellow students and family to pose under external artificial light.
+I wanted the models to be very natural in my photos: embracing their authenticity, not afraid of themselves.
+Notably, this experimentation extended to real-life scenes, blurring the lines between documentary and staged photography.
+When does it cease to be documentary, especially when enacted in the midst of a genuine event?

 “Am I in love? --yes, since I am waiting.
 The other one never waits.
 Sometimes I want to play the part of the one who doesn't wait; I try to busy myself elsewhere, to arrive late; but I always lose at this game.
 Whatever I do, I find myself there, with nothing to do, punctual, even ahead of time.
 The lover's fatal identity is precisely this: I am the one who waits.”